galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 > <comment-title></comment-title>
 >
 > This tutorial is based on the ["Seurat - Guided Clustering Tutorial"](https://satijalab.org/seurat/articles/pbmc3k_tutorial).
-The SCTransform sections also draw from the [Using sctransform in Seurat"](https://satijalab.org/seurat/articles/sctransform_vignette.html) tutorial.
+The SCTransform sections also draw from the ["Using sctransform in Seurat"](https://satijalab.org/seurat/articles/sctransform_vignette.html) tutorial.
 >
 > {: .comment}